-This bill would require the commission, in consultation with the Independent System Operator (ISO), to establish resource adequacy requirements to ensure that adequate physical generating capacity, dedicated to serving all load requirements, is available to meet peak demand plus requisite planning and operating reserves, and would require the commission to implement and enforce these resource adequacy requirements in a nondiscriminatory manner on all load serving entities, with certain exceptions.
-The bill would make specified enforcement provisions within the Public Utilities Act, applicable to all load serving entities, with respect to these resource adequacy requirements.
-The bill would require that the cost of meeting resource adequacy requirements, including the costs associated with system reliability and local area reliability found reasonable by the commission, be fully recoverable from all customers taking service from an electrical corporation on a nonbypassable basis at the time the commitment to incur the cost is made or thereafter.
-The bill would require that all load serving entities, including electric service providers and community choice aggregators, are subject to the same requirements for resource adequacy, resource diversity, cost-effective energy efficiency, and the renewables portfolio standard, as are applicable to electrical corporations.
-The bill would require the commission, in consultation with the ISO, to require all electrical load serving entities to report information to the commission and to the Energy Commission, on anticipated load, actual load, and measures undertaken by the load serving entity to ensure resource adequacy.
-The Energy Commission would be required to utilize the information reported in its biennial integrated energy policy reports.
+This bill would require the commission, in consultation with the Independent System Operator (ISO), to establish resource adequacy requirements to ensure that adequate physical generating capacity, dedicated to serving all load requirements of load-serving entities, is available to meet peak demand plus requisite planning and operating reserves, and at or deliverable to locations and at times as may be necessary to provide reliable electric service at just and reasonable rates.
+The bill would require that, at a minimum, the resource adequacy requirements meet the most recent minimum planning reserve and reliability criteria approved by the Board of Trustees of the Western Systems Coordinating Council until minimum planning reserve and reliability criteria are adopted by the Western Electricity Coordinating Council.
+The bill would require the commission to implement and enforce these resource adequacy requirements in a nondiscriminatory manner on all-load serving entities, with certain exceptions. load-serving entities.
+For these purposes, a "load-serving entity" would not include a local publicly owned electric utility, as defined, the State Water Resources Development System commonly known as the State Water Project, or certain customer generation.
+The bill would make specified enforcement provisions within the Public Utilities Act, applicable to all-load serving load-serving entities, with respect to these resource adequacy requirements and would require the commission to impose a penalty upon any-load serving load-serving entity that fails to procure adequate generational resources in violation of an order or decision of the commission, in an amount sufficient to deter violations.
+The bill would require that the cost of meeting resource adequacy requirements, including the costs associated with system reliability and local area reliability found reasonable by the commission, or otherwise recoverable under an electrical corporation's approved procurement plan, be fully recoverable from all customers taking service from an electrical corporation on a nonbypassable basis at the time the commitment to incur the cost is made or thereafter.
+The bill would prohibit an electrical corporation from recovering from ratepayers, any cost that would have been avoided if the electrical corporation had procured adequate generational resources as required by an order or decision of the commission.
+The bill would require that all load serving load-serving entities, including electric service providers and community choice aggregators, are subject to the same requirements for resource adequacy, resource diversity, cost-effective energy efficiency, and the renewables portfolio standard, as are applicable to electrical corporations.
+The bill would require the commission, in consultation with the ISO, to require all electrical load serving load-serving entities to report information to the commission on anticipated load, actual load, and measures undertaken by the load serving load-serving entity to ensure resource adequacy.
+The commission would be required to share information provided by-load serving load-serving entities with the Energy Commission.
+The Energy Commission would be required to utilize the information supplied by the commission in its biennial integrated energy policy reports.